-The term lingua franca was first coined in the beginning of the 17th century by the Italians.
+The term lingua franca was first coined at the beginning of the 17th century by the Italians.
 At that time, it represented a conglomeration of mostly Italian, with a smattering of French, Portuguese, Spanish, Turkish, Greek, and Arabic, and was used primarily as the language of commerce.
-The term literally means “Frankish language”, as “Frank” was a common designation for all western Europeans since approximately the 12th century.
+The term literally means “Frankish language”, as “Frank” was a common designation for all Western Europeans since approximately the 12th century.

 Today, English is a common lingua franca across the globe.
 According to some estimates, almost 80 percent of English speakers in the world are non-native speakers.
 (Although you can’t get by on just English in all countries).
 Below you will find more information about a phenomenon that bears on language, culture, commerce, and diplomacy.